Public Works Services11800 Goldring Road

 - No hotel or motel shall launder towels and linens of an occupied guestroom on a daily basis, unless expressly requested by the guest.

-If you have any questions or would like additional information about Arcadia's water conservation program or the Phase I Prohibitions, please contact the Public Works Services Department at (626) 256-6554.
+The Water Conservation Plan is codified in the Arcadia Municipal Code, which can be viewed here.
+If you have any questions or would like additional information about Arcadia's water conservation program, please contact the Public Works Services Department at (626) 254-2700.

 WATER CONSERVATION PROGRAMS